sulami/blog/input/content/uses.md

 - iPhone 15 Pro - Finally on USB-C
 - Apple Airpods Pro (2nd Gen) - Not perfect, but pretty good

-I have a [Prusa Mini+](https://www.prusa3d.com/en/category/original-prusa-mini/), which is a great 3D printer for those less inclined to spend time tweaking their setup.

 I try to only buy USB-C based devices at this point, which means I can use the same set of cables for everything.

+# Workshop

+Probably my most useful tool is my scope, a [Siglent SDS1104X-U](https://int.siglent.com/products-overview/sds1000xu/), which is punching well above its price class.

+I used to have a Rigol DP832A power supply, but that was decidedly overkill and did not make it when moving countries, also due to it weighing over 10 kg.
+These days I use cheap single-channel switching supplies, which are adequate for digital and basic analogue work.

+My preferred multimeter is the [Brymen BM235](https://brymen.eu/shop/bm235/).
+I sadly missed out on getting the blue version, so mine is red.

+My soldering iron is the Miniware TS80P[^1] (also USB-C!) with [IronOS](https://github.com/Ralim/IronOS).
+I used to have a Weller WE1010, but similarly to the power supply it was not pulling its weight when it came to moving.

+I also have a [Prusa Mini+](https://www.prusa3d.com/en/category/original-prusa-mini/), which is a great 3D printer for those less inclined to spend time tweaking their setup.

 # Software